alvareztech/alvareztech-web/Content/tips/swift/how-display-dictionary-json.md

 ---
 title: How to display a dictionary in JSON format
-description: JSON format
-lang: en
+description: If you want to show a Swift dictionary in JSON format you can use the following line...
 tags: swift, json
 ---